Moh-Snoussi/Laravel-vue-starter-boiler-plate-dashboard/README.md

  - Login and authentication
  - Dashboard

-This is a basic SPA with stateless authentication uses JWT. user can login with google, facebook or github, they register with name and email , then they get an email with card code, PIN and a confirmation button, as soon as they confirm we direct them to login site where they can login with the card number and the pin. if authenticated they land on a dashboard.
+This is a basic SPA with stateless authentication. user can register with email, google, facebook or github, then they get an email with card code, PIN and a confirmation button, as soon as they confirm we direct them to login site where they can login. if authenticated they land on a dashboard.
 ## Requirements

 - Composer